By Jackie Newgent, RDN, CDN

 At Work and at Play

 - Get sacked.
 Though it's possible to eat out and eat right, the sure bet for savoring a right-priced, right-sized lunch is to prepare you own often and take it to work.
-Always include at least one serving of veggies and fruits in it.
+Always include at least one serving of veggies and fruits.

 - Unzip when zapped.
-Don't get caught with an appetite and without a healthful snack on hand when stuck in traffic, in a meeting, or unexpectedly away from home.
-Gans suggests carrying a small zip-top bag containing an energetic snack, like roasted edamame or a mixture of high fiber cereal and nuts.
+Don't get caught with an appetite and without a healthful snack on hand when stuck in traffic, in a meeting or unexpectedly away from home.
+Gans suggests carrying a small zip-top bag containing an energetic snack, such as roasted edamame or a mixture of high fiber cereal and nuts.

 Out and About